This Spicy Salmon made with ginger, jalapeno, and lime is packed with flavor, low carb and keto friendly, and ready in just 15 minutes.

 If you’re cooking for kids and others who can’t take the heat, you might try substituting part of a sweet pepper for the jalapeno.
-The garlic and ginger in the marinade will still provide some kick.
-But most won’t find seeded jalapenos or mild Anaheim chilis too hot to handle, and you can always try a small sliver of the chili before you add it to the marinade to make sure the spicy salmon will suit your taste.
+The garlic and ginger in the marinade will provide tons of flavor on their own.

 And, while it’s possible to substitute dried ginger in a pinch, your fish will be much more flavorful if you use fresh ginger in the spicy salmon marinade.
 When buying ginger, look for firm roots that don’t show any signs of shriveling.
 The ginger root’s thin skin should be tan and free of mold.
 You can store any extra ginger root in the refrigerator, where it should last for several weeks, or even freeze it and grate it into recipes as needed.
 As just one example, it gives carrot soup quite a kick.

 Baked Spicy Salmon Tips and Tricks